-At June 30, 2005, we had \$588,540 of cash on hand.
 We will need to obtain additional equity capital from time to time in the future, as long as the fees we receive from licensing our products to pharmaceutical companies, profits from sales of our products, and royalty revenues are not sufficient to fund our operations.
 We need additional capital and greater revenues to continue our current operations, to complete clinical trials of PentaLyte, and to conduct our planned product development and research programs.
 Sales of additional equity securities could result in the dilution of the interests of present shareholders.
 We are also continuing to seek new agreements with pharmaceutical companies to provide us with additional product and technology licensing fees and royalties.
 The amount of license fees and royalties that may be earned through the licensing and sale of our products and technology, the timing of the receipt of license fee payments, and the future availability and terms of equity financing, are uncertain.
 The unavailability or inadequacy of financing or revenues to meet future capital needs could force us to modify, curtail, delay or suspend some or all aspects of our planned operations.

-Management believes our existing cash and anticipated royalties are sufficient to allow us to operate through March 31, 2006.
+Management believes our existing cash, along with anticipated license fees and royalties, and the minimum rights offer proceeds, will be sufficient to allow us to operate through March 31, 2007.